VeloxChem/VeloxChem/docs/installation.rst

   - `CPPE <https://github.com/maxscheurer/cppe>`_
   - `XTB Python <https://xtb-python.readthedocs.io/>`_

+See :ref:`external-dependencies` for instructions on how to get these add-ons.

 We recommend to always use a `virtual enviroment
 <https://docs.python.org/3.6/tutorial/venv.html>`_, in order to avoid clashes
 between dependencies.